 3. Mashing Potatoes and More

 An immersion blender can make short work of mashed potatoes.
 I find it especially helpful when you want extra smooth potatoes to top off shepherd’s pie.
-Just be sure you don’t overdo it or the potatoes will become “gummy.”
-I also use the immersion blender for other kinds of mashing – like the lentil taco “meat” pictured above from my Lentil Taco Salad recipe.
+Just be sure you don’t overdo it, or the potatoes will become “gummy.”
+I also use the immersion blender for other kinds of mashing—like the lentil taco “meat” pictured above from my Lentil Taco Salad recipe.

 Final Thoughts

 Note: This page contains affiliate links.
-Veggie Primer earns a commission if you use the links.
-We only recommend items/brands we use and trust.
+I earn a commission if you use the links—it’s how I keep the site ad-free.
+I only recommend items/brands I use or trust, and I appreciate your support.

 I really like my blender by Karmin 🙂